-On the evening of March 9, 2020, Dominican Center celebrated the ministry of Spiritual Direction.
-Spiritual directors gathered to reconnect and to reflect on the impact the ministry has on their lives and on the lives of those with whom they walk.
+On an evening in March 2020, Dominican Center celebrated the ministry of Spiritual Direction.
+Spiritual Directors gathered to reconnect and to reflect on the impact the ministry has on their lives and on the lives of those with whom they walk.
 Spiritual Director Esther Yff-Prins shared this reflection; may her powerful message enrich your own spiritual journey.

 It's an honor to be a part of the ministry of Spiritual Direction, work I never imagined during most of my professional career.
 I often wake up and wonder anew how I arrived at this wonderful place in my life.